demispatti/nicescrollr/readme.txt

 == Known issues ==
 - There may be issues with scrolling, if you are trying to scroll with a pen or the middle mouse button.

+== Limitations ==
+- Not yet compatible with PHP version 8 and above

 == Frequently Asked Questions ==
 = Why doesn't it work with my theme? =